 It is foolishness to believe the blows of life that hit will have no impact.
 They will hurt, need time to heal, and will leave scars.
 But we must remember that strength will be found in the process and scars are there as a reminder of the strength you gained.

 The understanding and compassion in the eyes of a strong woman will create in others hope.
 It makes others believe there is life after.
 Strength is the truest quality of our real beauty and the one that should grace every cover of every magazine.
 It would come in all shapes and sizes, with perfect skin and without.
 Unlike the physical qualities of the ladies who pose for these covers, it is one that we all can possess.
-It is also beauty that will forever “give pleasure to the senses, exalting both the mind and the spirit.”
+True beauty will forever “give pleasure to the senses, exalting both the mind and the spirit.”
 It is a beauty that will never fade.

 For other articles with encouragement as a strong woman, check out: